syedowaisraza/syed.github.io/README.md

 - B.S., Mechanical Engineering | NED University (_Dec 2017_)

 ## Work Experience
+**Data Analyst @ Codelyft (_September 2023 - Octuber 2024_)**
+- Implementation of analytical reports using SQL, Power BI, and Python for different business units, resulting in a 70% increase in reporting efficiency and automation of manual processes.
+- Collaborating with business units for development and implementation of solutions using Power BI.

 **Data Analyst @ Arcelik (_December 2020 - September 2022_)**
 - Implementation of analytical reports using SQL, Power BI, and Python for different business units, resulting in a 70% increase in reporting efficiency and automation of manual processes.
 - Collaborating with business units for development and implementation of solutions using Power BI.